skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

       --subscription $SUBSCRIPTION
   ```

-2 - Provisioning the Virtual Network: This will facilitate network connectivity for your CycleCloud cluster.
+2 - Provision the virtual network: This will facilitate network connectivity for your CycleCloud cluster.

   ```bash
   az network vnet create \